KeYProject/key/projects/KeY4Eclipse/src/plugins/org.key_project.key4eclipse/Readme.txt

   3. Set value of property "ext.dir" to the directory that contains the KeY externals (antlr.jar, javacc.jar, junit.jar, objenesis.jar and
      recoderKey.jar)

+Important notice:
+SWT and Swing runs both in his own UI thread.
+For synchronization it is required to use Display#syncExec(Runnable) and SwingUtil#invokeAndWait(Runnable) or Display#asyncExec(Runnable) and SwingUtil#invokeLater(Runnable).
+Keep always in mind that a synchronous call is not possible from SWT or Swing thread.
+In this case only an asynchronous method call is possible.
+If you don't respect this knowledge Mac OS will cause deadlocks!